Durst Lawyer Grills Murder 'Confession' Witness

 “So you were lying?”
 DeGuerin pressed.

-The prosecutor, John Lewin, learned what Durst had supposedly said from Chavin’s wife.
-But in one of their early conversations, Chavin refused to confirm it, a recording played by DeGuerin showed.
+Lewin first learned about Durst’s alleged confession from Chavin’s wife.
+But when the prosecutor spoke to Chavin, he had a different story.

-“Maybe she’s lying,” he said.
+“Maybe she’s lying,” Chavin said to Lewin, according to a tape of their conversation played in court.
 “I can’t explain it.
 Her memory is very shaky lately.”

-Chavin and DeGuerin sparred over whether he had, in fact, lied to the prosecutor himself.
+Chavin and DeGuerin sparred over whether he had, in fact, lied to the prosecutor.
+But Chavin insisted, “I just didn’t want to tell the truth.”

 “Is there a difference between telling a lie and not telling the truth?”
 DeGuerin asked.